kale378/kale378/README.md

 - 👋 Hi, I’m Kale Namrata
 - 👀 I’m interested in Data Science and Data Analysis.
-- 🌱 I’m currently learning Recurrent Neural Network
+- 🌱 I’m currently learning Reinforsment Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kalenamrata3@gmail.com